DragonSenses/Curiosity/JavaScript2/1. Document/1.7 Modifying the document/modifying-document-task.md

 # Colored clock with setInterval

-Create a colored clock, where hh:mm:ss format and hh is red, mm is green, and ss is purple.
+Create a colored clock, where hh:mm:ss format and hh is red, mm is green, and ss is blue.

 Use HTML/CSS for the styling, JavaScript only updates time in elements.